Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 There are several dishes that go well with this and here are my favorites:

 In addition to these, be sure to serve up the chicken saltimbocca with a side of leftover pan gravy.

 Wine can be tricky when serving it up as a pairing with food that is not dessert or cheese.
 Since I used a chardonnay in the pan sauce, it would absolutely be appropriate to serve it alongside the wine used in the recipe.
 Here are my white wine grape selections:

 - Pinot Grigio

-If you are looking for a healthier alternative to this pan-fried chicken saltimbocca then you can absolutely bake it in the oven.
+If you are looking for a healthier alternative to this version then you can absolutely bake it in the oven.

 Start by placing it on a sheet tray lined with parchment paper or sprayed with non-stick spray.

-Bake in the oven at 400° for 20-25 minutes or until the prosciutto is lightly browned and chicken is cooked through out.
+Bake in the oven at 400° for 20-25 minutes or until the prosciutto is lightly browned and is cooked throughout.

-Make the sauce separate in a large sauté pan and serve alongside the baked chicken saltimbocca.
+Make the sauce separate in a large sauté pan and serve alongside the baked chicken.

-STORING AND FREEZING: Chicken saltimbocca will hold in the refrigerator covered up for up to 4 days.
+Storing and Freezing: This will hold in the refrigerator covered up for up to 4 days.
 It will also freeze well covered for up to 3 months.
-Simply pull it out as you need it and let thaw in the refrigerator before using.
+Simply pull it out as you need it and let thaw in the refrigerator before using it.